-- the defendant “actively participated” in a criminal street gang,
+- you “actively participated” in a criminal street gang,

-- the defendant knew that the gang’s members engaged in a pattern of gang crimes,1 and
+- you knew that the gang’s members engaged in a pattern of gang crimes,1 and

-- the accused willfully assisted, furthered, or promoted felony criminal conduct by gang members.2
+- you willfully assisted, furthered, or promoted felony criminal conduct by gang members.2

-For purposes of this statute, “active participation” in gang activities means that someone participates in those activities in a way that is not merely passive, or in name only.3
+For purposes of this statute, “active participation” in gang activities means that you participate in those activities in a way that is not merely passive, or in name only.3

 Further, a “criminal street gang” is defined as any organization or group of three or more people that:

 - has a common name or identifying sign or symbol,